Baltoli/project-docs/notes/writeups/acq_rel_data_flow.md

 Now that we can get the function etc. from a usage, we want to write the LLVM IR analysis.

+The arguments can't be extracted directly from the implicit automaton - instead, they are all the way down at the bottom level.
+Will need to extract these (another parameter to the pass?) and pass them in.
+What happens if we give these subautomata to CollectArgs?

+What we probably need to do is extract the sub-automata from the top level and collect their arguments.
+One possible way to do this would be to make an alternate version of `CollectArgs` that accepts a vector of `Argument` (this is the only thing that requires the automaton itself in the current version).

 ## IR Analysis

 All of the LLVM machinery is in place to actually perform the IR